 Read review: Vibram FiveFingers KSO EVO - Women's

 Best for Simplicity

 Softstar Adult DASH RunAmoc

 The fit is not snug on the RunAmoc, and our testers found that they had similar skin irritation on the bottom of their feet as when they run completely barefoot.
-With some study of gait and running mechanics, we have learned what this says about our gait, and this valuable "feetback" gives us the opportunity to learn and correct our mechanics, if we're willing to listen… Know that these shoes may not let you get away with technique errors like some other shoes, so enjoy them for gentler runs where you focus on form and technique, or for long walks to work on foot strength.
+With some study of running mechanics, we have learned what this says about our gait, and this valuable "feetback" gives us the opportunity to learn and correct our mechanics if we're willing to listen… Know that these shoes may not let you get away with technique errors like some other shoes, so enjoy them for gentler runs where you focus on form and technique or for long walks to work on foot strength.